4GeeksAcademy/-Authentication-System-with-Python-Flask---React.js-Ejr/README.md

+# GranjeroBuscaTecnico
-# WebApp boilerplate with React JS and Flask API
+# Project done with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.